 Similar to pedestrians, the new rules offer a more favourable outlook for those who have taken up cycling.

 Rules H2 and H3 lay out some general ground rules allowing cyclists to have some priority.
-In particular, cyclists will have right of way over motor vehicles if they are travelling straight ahead at a junction.
+In particular, rule H3 gives cyclists right of way over motor vehicles if they are travelling straight ahead at a junction.

 This may offer greater clarity where at present there are regular disputes between motor vehicle drivers and cyclists over who has right of way.

-An interesting element of the proposed changes is the “Dutch reach” technique for opening doors.
+An interesting element of the changes is the “Dutch reach” technique for opening doors.